Acquisition of HIV Infections in Youth

 Perinatally HIV-Infected Youth

 With the availability of treatment, increasing numbers of children infected perinatally are now surviving into adolescence and young adulthood in the United States, presenting new treatment and secondary prevention challenges.
 Internationally, the recent massive scale-up of antiretroviral treatment programs for children in sub-Saharan Africa has resulted in an approximate quadrupling of the number of children receiving therapy globally in recent years.
 These children, now expected to survive or already surviving into adolescence, young adulthood, and beyond, will face the consequences of prolonged HIV infection and long-term antiretroviral therapy on multiple organs and systems in the body, which may be exacerbated by endemic diseases and co-morbidities, such as malnutrition, not seen in resource-rich countries such as the United States.
 In addition to the long-term complications of HIV infection and its treatment, many survivors of perinatal HIV infection must face a multitude of transitions, including the usual challenges of adolescence and young adulthood, such as school, career choices, reproductive health, and plans for marriage and families, and the transition to adult medical HIV and non-HIV care.
 Understanding how HIV and its treatment affect growth and development, sexual maturation, organ function, and socialization of perinatally HIV-infected adolescents and young adults is critical.

-The MPIDB is actively conducting research related to the long-term effects of HIV and its therapy in perinatally infected youth both domestically (for example, the Pediatric HIV/AIDS Cohort Study) and internationally (for example, the recent RFA-HD-12-207: Perinatally HIV-Infected Youth in Asia and Africa).
+The MPIDB is actively conducting research related to the long-term effects of HIV and its therapy in perinatally infected youth both domestically (for example, the Pediatric HIV/AIDS Cohort Study) and internationally (for example, RFA-HD-12-207: Perinatally HIV-Infected Youth in Asia and Africa).
 Areas of research interest include:

 - Prevalence, incidence, management, and outcomes of antiretroviral drug resistance